An Invasive Threat

 - Large "bug-eyed" eyes

-- Large toepads — significantly larger than native treefrogs
+- Large toepads—significantly larger than native treefrogs

 - Rough or warty skin

-- Various skin colors — usually creamy white to light brown, but can also be green, gray, yellow, or a combination of colors.
+- Various skin colors — usually creamy white to light brown but can also be green, gray, yellow, or a combination of colors

 Cuban treefrogs secrete an irritating substance, so you should not touch the animals with your bare hands.
 Keep your pets away from them, too.

 Cuban treefrogs can be found in natural, suburban, agricultural, and urban settings.

-Negative Impact of Native Species
+Negative Impact on Native Species

 In natural and urban settings, Cuban treefrogs eat Florida's native treefrogs, as well as lizards and many invertebrates.

-Cuban treefrogs thrive in human-modified areas and populations can be dense enough to be a nuisance.
+Cuban treefrogs thrive in human-modified areas, and populations can be dense enough to be a nuisance.
 These treefrogs often enter homes through doors, windows, and plumbing.

 - Clogged drains

-- Occupation of nesting boxes meant for birds
+- Occupying nesting boxes meant for birds

 Reporting Cuban Treefrogs

-If you find a Cuban treefrog, e-mail Dr. Steve A. Johnson of the University of Florida.
-In your e-mail include:
+If you find a Cuban treefrog, email Dr. Steve A. Johnson of the University of Florida.
+In your email include:

 - The county where you saw the frog